 Service in a Palace Context

-The editorial angle that matters most here is not what the building looks like but how the service model adapts to it.
+How the service model adapts to it is the editorial point that matters most here.
 A former royal palace creates frictions that a purpose-built hotel does not: longer corridors, irregular room configurations, courtyards that require guests to navigate outdoor space between interior areas.
 The Four Seasons service framework, which is built around anticipatory rather than reactive hospitality, needs to be deployed with more spatial intelligence in a property like this than in a tower hotel where every room is equidistant from every facility.

 What the inspector notes confirm is a felt sense of connection to place rather than a generic luxury overlay.
 The hammam at The Spa at Four Seasons Rabat is described not as a standard spa treatment but as a ritual practice, situated within centuries of Moroccan wellness tradition.
 That framing matters because it signals a service philosophy that asks staff to be knowledgeable about local context, not just operationally efficient.
 For guests who have previously stayed at the Aman Venice or Badrutt's Palace Hotel in St. Moritz, the operative question is whether the Four Seasons model, which is more standardised than either of those properties, can deliver similarly rooted hospitality.
 In Rabat, the evidence available suggests it comes close.